MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/isdate-function.md

 ## Remarks

-In Microsoft Windows, the range of valid dates is January 1, 100 A.D., through December 31, 9999 A.D.; the ranges vary among operating systems.
+In Windows, the range of valid dates is January 1, 100 A.D., through December 31, 9999 A.D.; the ranges vary among operating systems.

 ## Example